Peter Lanyon: Life and career

 Peter Lanyon was born in St Ives, Cornwall, in 1918.
 He was the only son of W H Lanyon, an amateur photographer and musician.
 He was educated at Clifton College.
 St Ives remained his base and he received after-school painting lessons from Borlase Smart.
 In 1937 he met Adrian Stokes who is thought to have introduced him to contemporary painting and sculpture and who advised him to go to the Euston Road School where he studied for four months under Victor Pasmore.
 In 1936–37 he also attended Penzance School of Art.
 In 1939 he met established artists Ben Nicholson, Barbara Hepworth and Naum Gabo who had moved to St Ives on the outbreak of the Second World War.
 Lanyon received private art tuition from Nicholson.
 The character of his work changed completely and he became very involved with making constructions.
 Throughout the 1940s the influence of Nicholson and Gabo remained very evident in his work.
 From 1940 to 1945 he served with the Royal Air Force in the Western Desert, Palestine and Italy.

 In 1946 he married Sheila St John Browne (1918/19 – 18 November 2015).
 Their first child, Andrew Lanyon, was born in 1947.
 Six children were born to the couple between 1947 and 1957; Andrew, Jane, Matthew, Martin, Anna and Jo.

-In 1946 he also became an active member of the Crypt Group of Artists and a founder member of the Penwith Society of Arts in 1949.
-He travelled around Italy, with his wife Sheila Lanyon, in the summer of 1950 and became a leading figure in the St. Ives group of artists.
+The same year he became an active member of the Crypt Group of Artists and was a founder member of the Penwith Society of Arts in 1949.
+He travelled around Italy with his wife Sheila in the summer of 1950 and became a leading figure in the St. Ives group of artists.

-He had his first solo exhibition at the Lefevre Gallery, London in 1949 and taught at the Bath Academy of Art, Corsham from 1951 to 1957 (where William Scott was senior painting master).
+He had his first solo exhibition at the Lefevre Gallery, London in 1949 and taught at the Bath Academy of Art, Corsham from 1951 to 1957 (where William Scott was senior painting tutor).
 In 1950 he was invited by the Arts Council to contribute to their exhibition at the Festival of Britain.
-He spent four months in 1953 living in Italy on an Italian government scholarship.
+Lanyon held his first exhibition at Gimpel Fils in 1952 and the gallery went onto represent him throughout his life.
+In 1953 he spent four months living in Italy on an Italian government scholarship.
 In 1954 he was awarded the Critics' Prize by the British section of the International Association of Art Critics.
-He ran an art school, St Peter's Loft, at St Ives from 1957 to 1960 with Terry Frost and William Redgrave and in 1959 he was awarded second prize at the 2nd John Moores Exhibition, Liverpool.
+He ran an art school, St Peter's Loft, at St Ives from 1957 to 1960 with Terry Frost and William Redgrave and in 1959 he was awarded second prize at the second John Moores Exhibition in Liverpool.